 Part of the original mosaic reredos (the decorated panel/screen at the back of the high altar) from the first All Saints church.
 It has been preserved and now adorns part of our new church's foyer.

 AT ALL SAINTS' CHURCH, EMSCOTE

-All over the country communities and churches are planning ways to commemorate the signing of the Armistice on the 11th 1918.
+All over the country communities and churches are planning ways to commemorate the signing of the Armistice on November 11th 1918.
 All Saints’ Church Emscote will be holding a service at which all the names on our memorial will be read out .
 We already in church have a folder with their details, regiment, death , sometimes parents and an address copied from the County of Warwickshire roll of honour 1914-1919 compiled by Kenneth Fowler.

 We hope to